lammps/lammps/doc/src/pair_hybrid.rst

 *hybrid/overlay* and *hybrid/scaled* styles, one or more pair styles can be assigned to each pair of atom types.
 The assignment of pair styles to type pairs is made via the :doc:`pair_coeff <pair_coeff>` command.
-The *hybrid/scaled* style differs from the *hybrid/overlay* style by requiring a factor for each pair style that is used to scale all forces, energies and stresses computed by each sub-style.
-Because of the additional complexity, the *hybrid/scaled* style will have more overhead and thus will be a bit slower than *hybrid/overlay*.
+The major difference between the *hybrid/overlay* and *hybrid/scaled* styles is that the *hybrid/scaled* adds a scale factor for each sub-style contribution to forces, energies and stresses.
+Because of the added complexity, the *hybrid/scaled* style has more overhead and thus may be slower than *hybrid/overlay*.

 Here are two examples of hybrid simulations.
 The *hybrid* style could be used for a simulation of a metal droplet on a LJ surface.
 The metal